wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 Following an account or OU move, errors will most likely appear in the following places:

-* CloudTrail - `AccessDenied` errors referencing SCPs, such as `due to an explicit deny in a service control policy`
+* CloudTrail - `AccessDenied` errors referencing SCPs, with a message like `due to an explicit deny in a service control policy`
 * Application Logs - access denied errors while attempting to access AWS resources controlled by resource policies (e.g., S3 buckets)
 * CloudFormation StackSet Logs - monitor the "Deployments" tab of any in-scope stack sets to ensure the stacks are deployed or deleted properly